T. M. Thiagarajan: Music programs

 He performed his first stage concert at Thiruvaiyaru when he was only eight years old.
 A senior artiste Pudukottai Dakshinamurthi Pillai, who accompanied him on mridangam was delighted with the boy's performance.
 At the end of the concert, Dakshinamurthi Pillai took the boy in his arms and blessed him.

 Thiagarajan has performed numerous concerts on All India Radio, various TV channels and on stage.
 In the early days he was accompanied on the mridangam either by his father or his brother Thambuswamy.
 Another brother Balasubramanian accompanied on the violin.
 It was a family team.
 Both his brothers died in the same month.

 As a musicologist

 Thiagarajan was not only a singer; he was a lyricist, composer, teacher and administrator.

 He was Principal of the Government Music College in Chennai.
 After retirement from this post in 1981, he served as the Principal of the Music Teachers' college run by the Music Academy, Chennai.

 He composed music to rare kritis of lesser known composers like Chengalvaraya Sastri, Ramaswamy Sivan, Annayya, Periyasamy Thooran.

 He also composed music to Andal's Tiruppavai, Manaickavasagar's Thiruvembavai and published with notations.

 Students

-Rajalakshmi Sekar, Trichy Sisters, Mangalam Shankar, S. Prema and S. Jaya, O. S. Thyagarajan, Sridhar Nilakantan, Gowri Gokul, Lakshmi Rangarajan, Kuzhikkarai Viswalingam, S. Seetharaman, E. Gayatri, M. Narmada, Raji Gopalakrishnan, Nirmala Sunderarajan and Subhashini Parthasarathy are some of the torch bearers of the TMT tradition.
+Rajalakshmi Sekar, Trichy Sisters, Mangalam Shankar, S. Prema and S. Jaya, O. S. Thyagarajan, Sridhar Nilakantan, Gowri Gokul, Lakshmi Rangarajan, Kuzhikkarai Viswalingam, S. Seetharaman, E. Gayatri, M. Narmada, Raji Gopalakrishnan, Nirmala Sunderarajan, Subhashini Parthasarathy and Radha Namboodiri are some of the torch bearers of the TMT tradition.